 156A.
 BIOCHEMISTRY LABORATORY.
-Experimental work on foods, digestive processes and their products to accompany 156.
-One credit; spring; M., 1:00-5:00.
+Experimental work on foods, digestive processes and their products.
+One credit; spring; M. 1:00-5:00.

 164. ORGANIC SYNTHESIS.
 The preparation of various aliphatic and aromatic compounds involving representative procedures employed in synthetic work.
 Three credits; autumn; conference to be arranged; M.W. or T.Th., 1:00-5:00.